Steel

 Dave Hum - I Love This Guy!

 (I love this beautiful man!
-World's greatest banjo artist!)
+He's the world's greatest banjo artist!)

 Jerry Byrd Live Honolulu Concert 1985